-After a warm and wet summer through which we’ve seen a higher number of positive worm counts than normal across the UK (probably due to perfect conditions for the redworm lifecycle) it’s important to keep a close eye on red worm and ascarid activity with a worm egg count for each horse.
+We have had a warm and wet summer which are ideal conditions for parasites, so it's especially important to keep a close eye on redworm and ascarid activity with a worm egg count for each horse this season.

 Tapeworm should be targeted twice a year, every six months with an EquiSal Tapeworm test to determine whether your horse is one of the minority (fewer than 29%) of infected horses requiring treatment.
 Whether you test now in conjunction with your autumn worm egg count or at the same time as you treat or test for encysted redworm depends on your schedule and preferred wormer choices.

 The results of the tests will inform the treatment choices open to you and your prescriber.